rebane2001/lyra.horse-blog/blog/content/posts/2024-09-slides-vrp/index.md

 </div>

 The button in that e-mail links to <span class="urlBox">https://drive.google.com/drive/folders/{ID}?usp=sharing_esp&userstoinvite=lyra.horse@gmail.com&sharingaction=manageaccess&role=writer&ts=66e724ba
 </span>, which when opened, pops up the Share dialog with a notification of the request.
-Of course, that's a Drive link, not a Docs one, but I tried copying all of the query parameters over to our Docs link and to my surprise, it worked!
+Of course, that's a Drive link, not a Docs one, but I tried copying all of the query parameters over to our Docs link and that seemed to do the trick!

 <div class="genericContainer">
     <div class="urlBar"><div class="urlBarInner"><div class="urlBarIcon"><svg xmlns="http://www.w3.org/2000/svg"><path d="M11.55 13.52a2.27 2.27 0 0 1 -1.68 -0.69a2.29 2.29 0 0 1 -0.69 -1.68c0 -0.66 0.23 -1.22 0.7 -1.68a2.3 2.3 0 0 1 1.68 -0.69c0.66 0 1.22 0.23 1.68 0.69c0.46 0.46 0.69 1.02 0.69 1.68a2.27 2.27 0 0 1 -0.69 1.68c-0.46 0.46 -1.02 0.69 -1.68 0.69Zm0 -1.45c0.25 0 0.47 -0.09 0.65 -0.27a0.88 0.88 0 0 0 0.27 -0.64a0.89 0.89 0 0 0 -0.27 -0.65a0.88 0.88 0 0 0 -0.65 -0.27a0.88 0.88 0 0 0 -0.65 0.27a0.88 0.88 0 0 0 -0.26 0.64c0 0.25 0.09 0.47 0.27 0.65c0.18 0.18 0.4 0.27 0.65 0.27Zm-9.47 -0.1v-1.63H7.98v1.63Zm2.37 -4.75a2.27 2.27 0 0 1 -1.67 -0.69a2.29 2.29 0 0 1 -0.69 -1.68c0 -0.66 0.23 -1.22 0.7 -1.68a2.3 2.3 0 0 1 1.68 -0.69c0.66 0 1.22 0.23 1.68 0.69c0.46 0.46 0.69 1.02 0.69 1.68c0 0.66 -0.23 1.22 -0.69 1.68c-0.46 0.46 -1.02 0.69 -1.68 0.69Zm0 -1.46a0.88 0.88 0 0 0 0.65 -0.27a0.88 0.88 0 0 0 0.27 -0.64a0.89 0.89 0 0 0 -0.26 -0.65a0.88 0.88 0 0 0 -0.65 -0.27a0.88 0.88 0 0 0 -0.65 0.27a0.88 0.88 0 0 0 -0.27 0.65c0 0.25 0.09 0.47 0.27 0.65c0.18 0.18 0.39 0.27 0.65 0.27Zm3.57 -0.1V4.03h5.9v1.63Zm0 0Z"/></svg></div><span class="urlBarText"><span class="urlBarDomain">docs.google.com</span>/file/d/1sHy3aQXsIlnOCj-mBFxQ0ZXm4TzjjfFL/edit?usp=sharing_esp&userstoinvite=lyra.horse@gmail.com&sharingaction=manageaccess&role=writer&ts=66e724ba</span></div></div>